 The Master of Arts in Clinical Mental Health Counseling (MACMHC) is designed to provide specialized graduate training in proven counseling methods combined with sound theological principles.
 This degree fulfills the academic requirements in most states for licensure as a professional counselor (LPC) and certification as a national certified counselor (NCC).

-Master of Arts in Clinical Mental Health Counseling Program Objectives Objective 1: Theoretical and Clinical Knowledge
+Master of Arts in Clinical Mental Health Counseling Program Objectives

-Students will gain knowledge of theoretical and empirical foundations of the field of clinical mental health counseling and its practice in a multicultural and pluralistic society covering the eight main CACREP content areas.
+Students will demonstrate knowledge of theoretical and empirical foundations of clinical mental health counseling.